 Nobody ever said this parenting gig would be easy, and I believe it takes a village.
 But if your village happens to be unavailable when you need to make a grocery run, I’m here to give you a couple quick tips on getting through the store.
 And who knows?
 Maybe even enjoy having your tots along for the wild ride (in the big kid cart of course).

 1. Planning!
 Know What You’re Going In To Purchase

 I didn’t figure this out until it was too late.
-I found myself racing around the store, not only after my children with legs much quicker than mine, but back to aisles I had already been through because I was meal planning as I went along.
+I found myself racing around the store, not only after my children who have legs much quicker than mine, but back to aisles I had already been through because I was meal planning as I went along.
 Mistake!
 We’ll save pro-tips for family meal planning for another time, but for now, mama, ya gotta know what your staples are.

 2. Back to Basics: I Spy

 Want to keep kids occupied?
 Give them a focus!
 As we parade the aisles, one of my go-tos is a good old fashioned game of I Spy.
 (It’s not just for long car rides!)
 This can be especially helpful if you’re familiar with your store's layout.
 And because I have thought ahead (see tip #1), I know what’s coming next and can pull their attention toward, “I spy with my little eye, something with a barn on it.”
 At this point, their little eyes will be searching for that barn instead of squabbling with each other over who knows what.

 If you’ve got an older kiddo, why not ask them to help?
 Even a few simple items (or pictures if you’re feeling crafty) jotted down on a piece of paper will engage your child and make the grocery trip a fun adventure for everyone.
 (Tip: If you’ve got more than one child along, whoever isn’t grabbing the items off the shelf can place them into the cart.
 Carefully, that is!
 That way no one is left without a “special job.”)